ISFH/ioBroker.wmbus/README.md

 ### Basic setup

 This requires to select the appropriate USB device and the correct baud rate (**usually** for IMST: 57600 baud; Amber: 9600 baud; Embit: 9600 baud).
 Most meters will send in "T Mode".

+### Other options

+* **Update unchanged states**: When a telegram arrives all states will be updated, even if their value did not change. (default: on)
+* **Cache for compact frames support**: To support compact telegrams (used by some (Kamstrup?) devices) the structure of all receveived telegrams is cached.
+This means usually only one cache entry per device.
+If you do not have any device which sends compact telegrams you can disable it to save a bit of performance and memory. (default: off)
+* **Force energy units to kWh**: All energy units (Wh and J) will be converted to kWh. (default: off)
+* **Temporarily block device after consecutive failures**: If 10 consecutive telegrams of the same device is not parsed successfully the device will be ignored until adapter restart (default: on)

 ### AES keys